Nibuja05/dota_ability_transformer/README.md

 -   `error`: throw an error for every ability without properties

 The default for `debug` is `false`.
 Enable this option to see debug prints in the console

+The default for `disable` is `false`.
+Enable this option to skip all ability transformation completly